sphynkx/tgringer/README.md

 ## Install

 ### Hosting
 For web app part you need configure some domain.
-Example of nginx config with proxy pass to another server^
+Example of nginx config with proxy pass to another server:
 ```conf
     server {
         server_name  tgringer.domain.tld;